 AMZFinder is a useful tool for improving your conversion rate.
 This is a tool that helps remove negative reviews from your listings.
 It does not just go through your reviews deleting any that would make you unhappy – Amazon would never allow this.
-However, AMZFinder will match the review to the corresponding order and send you details of the buyer.
+However, there is a chance that AMZFinder can match the review to the corresponding order and send you details of the buyer.
 You can then formulate an email to the buyer and try to resolve the issues – all with a single click.
 In this way your reviewer may choose to remove the review and even change it to a positive review.

 The main benefit of AMZFinder is the early identification of a problem review that could easily drag down conversions.
 It then gives you the tools to put the problem right without you needing to do endless research – matching usernames to sales id numbers.